vertoe/darkcoind-ncurses/README.md

 frog food
 ---------

-found bitcoind-ncurses useful? donations are your way of showing that!
-(Donations for azeteki.)
+found bitcoind-ncurses useful? donations are your way of showing that! (donations for Amphibian, author of bitcoind-ncurses.)

 my main machine is currently a 6 year old Atom laptop. upgrading that would be rather useful. cheers!